Evidence of the pair instability gap from black hole masses: Methods

 As a further test of model misspecification, we also run the analysis using the pairing mass model from Ref.~\cite{Farah:2023swu}.
 In this model, the joint distribution for $m_1$ and $m_2$ is written as

-The hyper-parameters $\Lambda_1$ control the shape of a nominal\footnote{We use the word ``nominal'' here because the marginal distribution $\int dm_2 \, \pi(m_1, m_2)$ is not equal to $\pi(m_1|\Lambda_2)$.} distribution for primary mass while the hyper-parameters $\Lambda_2$ control the shape of a nominal distribution of secondary mass.
-The pairing function $f(q | \beta_q)$ is a power law in mass ratio.
+The hyper-parameters $\Lambda_1$ control the shape of a nominal distribution for primary mass while the hyper-parameters $\Lambda_2$ control the shape of a nominal distribution of secondary mass (we use the word ``nominal'' here because the marginal distribution $\int dm_2 \, \pi(m_1, m_2)$ is not equal to $\pi(m_1|\Lambda_2)$).
+The pairing function $f(q | \beta_q)$ is a power law in mass ratio $q=m_2/m_1$.
 With more parameters than our \textsc{Single Power Law + Two Peaks} model, this pairing mass model provides significantly more flexibility to reconstruct distributions in the $m_1$--$m_2$ plane.